motu-tool/mOTUs/README.md

               downloadDB  Download the mOTUs marker gene database merge       Merge multiple taxonomic profiling results into one table classify    Classify user genomes into mOTUs
+              prep_long   Prepare long reads to be profiled by mOTUs

         Type motus <command> to print the help menu for a specific command